 The inspector observed that staff had a good knowledge of residents' food preferences and any dietary needs.
+A healthy eating guide was displayed on a press in the kitchen and residents were actively involved in meal planning.

 Food was safely stored, and there were both healthy snacks and treats available to residents.
 The kitchen was well-organised and well-stocked with fresh and frozen, nutritious food.